TBD54566975/developer-site/src/pages/careers.md

 # Careers at TBD

-Come work with a bunch of passionate people who wake up every morning to help better people's lives with decentralized technologies.
+Come work with a bunch of passionate people who wake up every day to help better people's lives with decentralized technologies.

 | Role                                                                                        | Description                                                                                   |
 | :--------------------------------------------------------------------------------------------| :----------------------------------------------------------------------------------------------|